Fullscreen

 9. Add special object permissions to this page.
 Assign the perm tiki_p_use_as_template to anonymous and registered, or whatever groups will be viewing the tracker.
 Save.
 You may have already set this using categories or global permissions, but now you are sure it will work.

-11. Now goto tiki-view_tracker.php?trackerId=8 How does it look.
+11. Now go to tiki-view_tracker.php?trackerId=8, and select an item.
+How is this item displayed now?
 Kinda Pretty? you will probably have to edit your template page a couple more times to get the best result.
 You may also have to visit tiki-admin_tracker_fields.php?trackerId=8 to resize the fields you created (it doesn't make much sense to spend time on that till now.)

 12. Tweak until satisfied.